Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 (Optional) Day 3

-Check out after breakfast and take the bus to Shingū Station (approximately 1 hour).
-Store your luggage in a coin locker at the station.
+After breakfast, check out and take the bus to Shingū Station (approximately one hour).
+There, you can store your luggage in a coin locker.

 kamikura shrine2